SpatialKey/skdm/README.md

 If you know XML, these sections will be easy to identify – if you don’t know XML, be patient and search through the file until you find these sections and then plug in the required information.
 If you need an XML refresher, visit [W3Schools XML Tutorial](http://www.w3schools.com/xml/default.asp).

 ## Define Organization
 When you define your organization in the XML file, you are telling the Data Import API where to send your data.
-You can define your organization by giving just the Organization Name or with both the Organization Name and the Cluster Domain URL.

-### Organization Name
-Enter your SpatialKey Organization Name into the placeholder in the Config XML file.
+Enter your the part of your SpatialKey URL before the “.spatialkey.com” as your Organization Name into the placeholder in the Config XML file.
+For example, if my URL was Demo.spatialkey.com, I would set up my Config XML file with an organization name of “Demo”.

 > XML File Default: `<organizationName>xxx</organizationName>`
 > XML with my SpatialKey Organization Name entered: `<organizationName>Demo</organizationName>`